chiragshah321/chiragshah321.github.io/about.md

 I've also worked at [Bridgeway Capital](https://www.bridgewaycapital.org/) as a Credit Analyst, and also [Vanguard](https://investor.vanguard.com/corporate-portal/) as a Portfolio Specialist.

 In addition to my short professional career, I've spent a lot of time volunteering with organizations.
-Specifically, I've acted a basketball coach, mentee, and economics teacher to at-risk youth.
+Specifically, I've been a basketball coach, mentee, and economics teacher to at-risk youth.